 On the other hand, the Zoroastrian tradition is unanimous that Alexander "killed several high priests and judges and priests and the masters of the Magians and upholders of the religion",note[Book of Arda Wiraz 1.9.] "quenched many sacred fires",note[Great Bundahishn 33.14.] and "caused great devastation.note[Denkard 4.16 and 7.7.3.]
 This "evil-destined and raging villain"note[Denkard 8.pr.20.] was not just regarded as a collaborator of Angra Mainyu, but as one one of the calamities that the evil one had sent to earth to destroy what is good.
 Alexander even received the surname Guzastag, the Accursed, a title that had until then only been used to describe Angra Mainyu.
 It is possible that several apocalyptic texts from the Avesta were composed during the reign of Alexander.

 Several scholars have argued that the native population of Iran believed that Darius was not really dead and would come back victoriously with a new army.
-This is based on a cuneiform text from Babylon known as the Dynastic prophecy.
-In fact, the tablet is badly damaged and it is not certain that the future king is identical to Darius (text).
+This is based on the erroneous reading of a cuneiform text from Babylon known as the Dynastic prophecy.
+In fact, the future king is identical to Darius.

 It is probable that both types of evidence - Greek and Zoroastrian - are reliable, and that the contradiction reflects a division among the Iranian religious leadership.
 Some considered collaboration the best course to ensure the future of their faith, others thought that it was more honorable to resist the invader.
 The latter may have been the ones who suffered from the "killer of priests".